 There are many versions of glögg but the basic premise is heated red wine, a splash of another alcohol (vodka, rum or aquavit), orange, sugar, cardamom and cloves.
 There are myriad different additions one can make such as adding raisins, other spices or fresh fruit.
 Many recipes are very complicated and have you infuse bundles of spices in cheesecloth and then remove them before they get too strong.
 You also have to dissolve the sugar without overheating the wine.

 When I decided to create a Runamok version of glögg, it took all of five minutes to make.
 I simply added our Cardamom Infused and Ginger Infused Maple Syrup with wine, rum and orange and heated gently.
 I let it sit for a minute for the orange to permeate a little and then served.
 It was perfect.
 The cardamom and ginger blended into the wine seamlessly and the maple sweetened it to just the right level for a festive drink without being officially sweet.
+You could also add Holiday Spice or Festivus which contains all of the ‘gingerbread’ spices.
 The orange gives it some brightness and the single clove adds the slightest hint of spice.
 I didn’t notice the rum very much, only that the wine had a little more oomph but you are not supposed to notice the other alcohol.
 I tried it both with and without the raisins; I preferred it with since they are a nice little treat at the bottom of the glass once you’ve finished the drink.
 All and all, it was warming, festive and delicious.
 And when I take a sip I can almost hear a brass quintet playing Christmas carols.

 - 8 oz dry red wine